You Earned a Ticket!

 With a single vote, Proposition 13 flipped the local and state roles in funding schools.

 As discussed in Ed100 Lesson 8.3, with the passage of Prop 13, Sacramento suddenly became the center of the universe when it came to school funding in California.
 In most districts, property taxes at 1% of assessed value were not enough to cover the revenue limit requirements established in the Serrano settlement.
-The state had to fill in some of the lost funds.
-California quickly became a state with low property taxes and high state income taxes.
+To fill in for the lost funds, California quickly became a state with low property taxes and high state income taxes.

 What is Proposition 98?